-One set of issues addressed by NICHD research involves the number of children with reading problems and the long-term course of reading difficulties, which led Congress in 1985 to authorize NICHD to expand its research program on reading and disabilities in reading and learning.
 The magnitude of the reading problem is significant.
 From NICHD and non-NICHD research, we know that at least 10 million school-age children in the United States are poor readers.
-Reading problems occur with equal frequency in boys and girls; in schools, however, boys are identified as learning disabled in reading four times more often than girls, largely on the basis of behavioral characteristics that lead to referral of the child for special education (Shaywitz et al. 1990).
 The prevalence of reading disability is approximately 20 percent of school-age children depending on how disability is defined and where it is studied (Shaywitz et al. 1992).
-It may be higher than in previous epidemiological studies in the 1970s (Benton and Pearl 1978), but variations in definition and the absence of comparable assessments over the past twenty years make that difficult to establish (Lyon 1995; Lyon et al. 1997).
 Whether rates of reading failure are increasing or decreasing begs the question of the significance of reading failure rates.
 The number of children who are identified as disabled or who do not meet basic levels of proficiency on reading assessments such as the National Assessment of Reading Proficiency (more than 40 percent in 1994) should be cause for alarm regardless of whether the rate is changing.